Eurasian Lynx

 Description

 Eurasian Lynx are medium size cats that come in variety of colors and patterns.
+The three main coat patterns are mostly spotted, mostly striped, and unpatterned.
 Coat color can vary with the season and locality.
 They have long legs and large, snowshoe-like paws.
 Both their short tail and ear tufts are tipped with black fur.
-Weights can range from 10 to 20kg for females and 18 to 40 kg for males.
+They are the largest of the four species of lynx species.

 Did you Know?